Ernan E. Haruvy

 Available upon request

-3. Haruvy, E. and Peter T.L.
+4. Haruvy, E. and Peter T.L.
 Popkowski Leszczyc.
-The Effect of Involvement on Fundraising: A Charity Field Experiment, submitted to Management Science
+The Effect of Involvement on Fundraising: A Charity Field Experiment, TBS submitted to JM.

-9. Baethge, C., M. Fiedler, and E. Haruvy.
+7. Baethge, C., M. Fiedler, and E. Haruvy.
 In it to win it: Experimental Evidence on Unique Bid Auctions.
-TBS.
+TBS Journal of Economic Psychology

-10. Alina Ferecatu, Ernan Haruvy, Timo Heinrich.
+8. Alina Ferecatu, Ernan Haruvy, Timo Heinrich.
 An Analysis of Buyer and Seller Behavior in Buyer-Determined Procurement Auctions.
-TBS
+R&R in International Journal of Industrial Organization.

 · 2016: Shanghai Jiao Tong, Marketing, Dec 14.